imprld01/Kegg-Hidden-Loop-Search/README.md

 Hidden regulatory relationship for a loop on gene regulation networks
 are not completely revealed for most of biological pathway database.
-Hence, we hope to construct a program that can find the hidden loops back.
+Hence, we hope to write a program that can find the hidden loops back.

 This project is an example to use the library, Feedback_Loop_Search.jar, on searching kegg hidden loop.
 In repository, you can find many main files, representing each stage in a complete searching experiment.